Fat content of milk: Methods for adjusting fat content

+Higher-fat milk can be created by mixing whole milk with cream, as in half and half.
+Ordinary milk is also allowed to have cream or skim milk added to adjust its fat content.

 Methods of detecting fat content

-Milk's fat content can be determined by experimental means, such as the Babcock test or Gerber method.
+The fat content of milk can be determined by experimental means, such as the Babcock test or Gerber method.
 Before the Babcock test was created, dishonest milk dealers could adulterate milk to falsely indicate a higher fat content.
 In 1911, the American Dairy Science Association's Committee on Official Methods of Testing Milk and Cream for Butterfat met in Washington DC with the U.S. Bureau of Dairying, the U.S. Bureau of Standards and manufacturers of glassware.
 Standard specifications for the Babcock methodology and equipment were published as a result of this meeting.
 Improvements to the Babcock test have continued.

 Terms for fat content by country

 The terminology for different types of milk, and the regulations regarding labelling, varies by country and region.

 Australia

 While regular or whole milk has an average of 3.5% fat, reduced-fat milks have at least 25% less fat than regular milk.
-Low-fat milk must contain less than 1.5% fat and skim or ‘fat-free’ milk has no more than 0.15% fat.
+Low-fat milk must contain less than 1.5% fat and skim or 'fat-free' milk has no more than 0.15% fat.